deanturpin/meta/README.md

 - "1984" George Orwell: a society in which people can be monitored at all times, is a society that breeds conformity and obedience and submission
 - "He who does not move, does not notice his chains" -- Rosa Luxemburg
 - "The only thing necessary for evil to triumph in the world is that good men do nothing" -- [Edmund Burke](https://en.wikipedia.org/wiki/Edmund_Burke)

+## Presidential donations

+> Google, Meta, Uber, OpenAI and Amazon all donated $1 million to proceedings — while Variety reports that CEO of Apple Tim Cook also donated $1 million.

 ## DNS servers